-Total production in 2013 from the basin, as reported, was 16,236 acre feet.
-Therefore, the Beaumont Basin experienced an apparent overdraft of about 10,136 acre feet, assuming an average safe yield of 6,100 acre feet.
-This was partially offset by importing 9,695 acre-feet of supplemental water.
-This is the first time in three years that the volume pumped out of the basin exceeded the sum of average natural recharge plus imported water.
-Even so, this difference was a very small amount (441 acre-feet).
+Total production in 2014 from the basin, as reported, was 17,970 acre feet.
+Therefore, the Beaumont Basin experienced an apparent overdraft of about 11,870 acre feet, assuming an average safe yield of 6,100 acre feet.
+This was partially offset by importing 5,131 acre-feet of supplemental water.
+This is the first time in four years that the volume pumped out of the basin significantly exceeded the sum of average natural recharge plus imported water.
+This is another impact of the drought on local water resources.
+This "apparent" overdraft was in fact not true overdraft, as the excess production came out of storage accounts.
+That is, water that was previously purchased from the Agency and added to basin storage through recharge was drawn out of storage, thus not counting against the safe yield.

-Selecting 1997 as a base year (the year when significant increases in production began in the region), the cumulative overdraft in the Beaumont Basin since that time (assuming a safe yield of 6,100 acre feet) would be 147,861 acre feet, an average of approximately 9,000 acre feet per year over the past 16 years, without importation of State Water Project water.
+Selecting 1997 as a base year (the year when significant increases in production began in the region), the cumulative overdraft in the Beaumont Basin since that time (assuming a safe yield of 6,100 acre feet) would be 154,600 acre feet, an average of approximately 9,000 acre feet per year over the past 17 years, without importation of State Water Project water.
 Figure 9a depicts this graphically.
-Through 2013, the Agency has imported nearly 63,000 acre-feet of supplemental water.
-This of fsets the cumulative overdraft and reduces it to less than 85,000 acre-feet over the same time period.
+Through 2014, the Agency has imported over 67,000 acre-feet of supplemental water.
+This offsets the cumulative overdraft and reduces it to less than 90,000 acre-feet over the same time period.
 This is depicted in Figure 9b.
 The difference in these two figures shows the immense impact that the State Water Project has had on the region in the last decade.